yuriylesyuk/etp/README.md

 You invoke it using following command line.

 TODO: right now the configuration file is hard-coded as openapi-dev-ports.json in a playbook folder, but it also is generated when running 'g portrequest' command under same name.
-So all it good, but to be changed later.
+Good enought for now, but to be changed later.

 ```shell
 ansible-playbook -i "localhost," checkports.yml
 ```

+## Set up ansible identity on nodes from jumpbox

+A number of generated scripts provide additional value when used with a syster project https://github.com/yuriylesyuk/edge-ops.

+For this, you would need to setup ssh/ansible passwordless access.

+It is still a good idea to use passwords, though.

+It is a one-off operation.
+Here is an efficient secure way to perfrom it.
+Here is a quick steps to perform a set up.

+1. Nominate a jumpbox, ie. a VM (could be one of the Edge Nodes) that is able to ssh to all nodes of the planet in every DC.

+2. Generate id_ansible
+cd ~/.ssh
+ssh-keygen -t rsa -b 4096  -f id_ansible

+NODE: Do use password!!

+2. Use etp to generate ~/ansible/hosts files for the planet.

+3. For each node in the planet do ssh-copy-id -i ~/.ssh/id_ansible <adminuser>@<node>

+4. define ~/.ansible.cfg
+[defaults]
+inventory = ~/ansible/hosts

+?.
+Test the setup.
+On the jumpbox ansible edge -m ping

+NOTE: for id_ansible with passphrase: at the beginning of each session: ssh-agent bash; ssh-add <key>
+export $OPS_HOME=<path to the ansible folder of edge-ops project>

 ## Team
 Yuriy